CrossRef/event-data-user-guide/docs/data/evidence-records.md

         }
       ],

 The Percolator is the component that does the work of building the Evidence Record and extracting all the Events.
 You should treat it as 'part of the agent'.
 It is common to all Crossref Event Data Agents.
-Here it includes some data of its own: the version number of the Percolator software, and the version of the Artifact it used to convert article Landing Pages back to DOIs.
+Here it includes some data of its own: the version number of the Percolator software, and the version of the Artifact it used to convert Article Landing Pages back to DOIs.

       "percolator": {
         "artifacts": {